 - Issue that pull request!

-Any contributions you make will be under the MIT Software License In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
+Any contributions you make will be under the Apache Software License In short, when you submit code changes, your submissions are understood to be under the same Apache License that covers the project.
 Feel free to contact the maintainers if that’s a concern.

 Write Thorough Commit Messages

 Help reviewers know what you’re contributing by writing good commit messages.
 To standardize how things are done, your first line of your commit is your subject, followed by a blank line, then a message describing what the commit does.
 We use the following guidelines suggested by Chris Beams and our friends at OpenFaas:

 The first line of the commit message is the subject, this should be followed by a blank line and then a message describing the intent and purpose of the commit.
 These guidelines are based upon a post by Chris Beams.

 When you commit, you are accepting our DCO: